peteretelej/directory-indexer/docs/CONTRIBUTING.md

 ## Community

-- **Issues**: Report bugs and feature requests on GitHub
-- **Discussions**: Use GitHub Discussions for questions
+- Issues: GitHub Issues
-- **Pull Requests**: Follow the PR template and guidelines

 ## Security

-- Never commit API keys or sensitive configuration
+- No API keys in commits
-- Use environment variables for secrets in CI/CD
+- Use env vars for secrets
-- Report security issues privately to maintainers
+- Report security issues privately